Photography in the United States: The beginnings of the consumer camera

 With the progression from the collodion process to the dry-plate process, amateur photography was already on the rise in the United States.
 However, there was the issue of the annoyance of changing the photographic plates between each shot.
 The lasting solution to this issue was a product introduced by George Eastman in 1884: a flexible, gelatin-coated paper, followed closely by a holder for a 24-frame roll.
 Soon after this, Eastman introduced Eastman American film, which featured a thin gelatin layer that was removed from the paper backing after development for additional clarity in making prints.
 In 1888, Eastman's company issued the first easy-to-use, lightweight Kodak camera.
 It was priced at $25, loaded with a hundred frames, and was almost instantly popular.

-When the user had used up all 100 exposures, he or she would simply mail the camera back to Kodak, where the used film was developed and the camera was reloaded with a fresh roll of frames and was then mailed back to the customer along with the previous batch of printed images.
+Users would mail the camera back to Kodak, where the used film was developed and the camera was reloaded with a fresh roll of frames and was then mailed back to the customer along with the previous batch of printed images.
 In 1889, Eastman's company began producing cellulose nitrate, or celluloid, film, which didn't require the Eastman American film's paper backing.
 This last innovation paved the way for motion picture film stock.
 However, it was highly flammable and this material eventually gave way to cellulose acetate.